Registrations are disabled for this course event.

 Dearborn, MI 48126

-Prerequisites: 5 years of business continuity experience; passing score on the DRI Qualifying Examination
+Prerequisites: 5 years of business continuity experience; passing score on the DRI Qualifying Examination, Audit Examination or Healthcare Examination

 How do you earn your MBCP?
-The first step is taking and passing this course, which has just been revamped to align with the recently updated DRI Professional Practices for Business Continuity Management the most utilized and time tested standard in the field.
+The first step is taking and passing this course, which is aligned with the DRI Professional Practices for Business Continuity Management the most utilized and time tested standard in the field.
 Much of the course content is new, as are the course materials and the exam.

 Challenging and highly interactive, the course employs a workshop format to present you with a hypothetical company scenario and walk you through an analytical review of its business continuity management program.
 You won’t just be learning principles of business continuity, you’ll be called upon to apply them critically and accurately.
 At the conclusion of the course, you will take the Master’s Case Study Examination, an intensive, detailed case study analysis that will rigorously critique and assess your understanding and knowledge of business continuity practices.
 The goal: to help establish you as a leader in your field.